 Why Choosing Sides Makes It Worse

 When you choose sides — even subtly — you validate one approach and invalidate the other.
-Tell the Gold Mine person to "be more flexible" and you've told them their need for evidence doesn't matter.
-Tell the Orange Sky person to "slow down and think" and you've told them their drive for results is a problem.
+Tell the Natural Gold Mine person to "be more flexible" and you've told them their need for evidence doesn't matter.
+Tell the Natural Orange Sky person to "slow down and think" and you've told them their drive for results is a problem.

 Both people leave the conversation feeling unheard.
 The conflict continues.
 It just moves out of your sight.